PalMuc/triangulation/README.md

 ## Description ##
 This repository includes all the codes used to analyze the data for the various phylogenies.

-All **morphology related files** can be found in [Morphology/](https://github.com/PalMuc/triangulation/tree/main/Morphology) For the morphology analysis, the results obtained in the different steps can be found in [Morphology/Morphology_files.zip](https://github.com/PalMuc/triangulation/blob/main/Morphology/Morphology_NEXUS.zip.xz).
+All **morphology related files** can be found in the folder [Morphology](https://github.com/PalMuc/triangulation/tree/main/Morphology).
+The results obtained in the different steps can be found in [Morphology/Morphology_files.zip](https://github.com/PalMuc/triangulation/blob/main/Morphology/Morphology_NEXUS.zip.xz).

 All **genome gene content related files** needed to reproduce the results can be found in the following folders:
 [Species_Files](https://github.com/PalMuc/triangulation/blob/main/Species_Files/): The 47 proteomes needed as base data for all subsequent steps of dataset construction.